 - 1 million trips per year

 - \$50 million in direct economic impact

 - Day users spend \$18 per day

 - Overnight travelers spend \$124 per day

-- Overnight travelers need accessible amenities a day's ride apart

 People Power

 "Small towns need to come back, and there is an opportunity for small towns to come back, especially our town, since that trail developed," says Mary Popovich, mayor of West Newton.
 Along with allies at Downtown West Newton Inc., she vowed that their town would not be the proverbial flat tire in the middle of the trail.